Credit Card Icon

 Risks of Pterygium Surgery: What You Should Know

 We understand that considering pterygium surgery can be daunting.
-While pterygium surgery is generally considered safe, it’s essential to be aware of certain risks.
+While the procedure is generally considered safe, it’s essential to be aware of certain risks.
 Possible complications of pterygium surgery include:

 • Infection